pob944/kickstarter-analysis/README.md

-# Kickstarting with Excel111
+# Kickstarting with Excel

 ## Overview of Project
 This project uses all the kickstarters projects from 2014 to 2016 in the theater category.

 ### Purpose
-The purpose of this project analyzed and find out if there was a relation for each campaign launch during the year for the parent category “theater” and generate basic statistics for the subcategory
+The purpose of this project analyzed and find out if there was a relation for each campaign launch during the year for the parent category theater and generate basic statistics for the subcategory

-“plays” for the parent category “theater”.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-The most successful campaign were created around May and June.

 ### Analysis of Outcomes Based on Goals